-Lace up your sneakers, grab your dog’s leash, and get ready to go dog walking in Plano.
+Lace-up your sneakers, grab your dog’s leash and get ready to go dog walking in Plano.
 A Google survey lists several favorite places to enjoy nature in Plano.
-And, these beautiful natural settings are some of the best places to walk your dog.
-Located about 20 miles north of Dallas, Plano is considered part of the Dallas-Ft.
+These beautiful natural settings are some of the best places to walk your dog.
+Located about 20 miles north of Dallas, Plano is part of the Dallas-Ft.
 Worth Metropolitan Area.
-Despite the largely flat prairie area, for which Plano is named, there are a multitude of trees, walking trails and several beautiful parks around the city.
-So, next time you are heading out to walk your dog, you might want to consider these 5 best places for dog walking in Plano.
-Your dog may not be able to verbally say it, but we guarantee he’ll love it!
-But, if our word isn’t enough, just look for the wagging tail and the excitement on his face.
+Despite the largely flat prairie area, Plano’s namesake, there is a multitude of trees, walking trails and several beautiful parks around the city.

 Arbor Hills Nature Preserve

 AHNP is a 200-acre park on the western side of Plano.
 It features three distinct eco-regions: 1) Blackland Prairie, 2) Riparian Forest, and 3) Upland Forest.
 And, the entire area is pet-friendly with paved and unpaved walking trails, as well as water areas, so your dog can enjoy a little splash in the creeks on hot days.

 Oak Point Park and Nature Preserve